DioCar84/daily_blog/README.md

 ## What I learned

-This project was challenge to my Javascript and express.js knowledge.
+This project was a challenge to my Javascript and express.js knowledge.
 My goal was to create an interactive blog website that allows for easy navigation and links the various pages together.
 Through this I was able to understand how express.js renders pages and how we can use data to create dynamic displays and dynamic links.